isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-do-gnats-bite-humans.markdown

 slug: /do-gnats-bite-humans/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Gnat bite transmits diseases such as carrison, sandy fever, and river blindness among others.
 Therefore, [preventive measures](https://pestpolicy.com/best-gnat-repellents/) should be undertaken whatsoever.
 So, can gnats bite really!
 How and why, if so?
 - **Well, YES! the female gnats will bite humans & animals (to feed on blood).
 But male gnats don't bite humans since they feed on plant juice and flower nectar. **
-- **Unlike bees and wasps, gnats don't sting (the insects have a jagged saw-like mouthpiece that cuts through the skin when sucking blood). **
+- **Unlike bees and wasps, gnats don't sting (the insects have a jagged saw-like mouthpiece that cuts through the skin when sucking blood).�**
 Usually, a Gnat bite appears like a tiny reddish spot with moderate swelling on your skin surface.
 The swelling is itchy and very painful, especially when touched.
 The pain and swelling may take over a week to heal.
 [amazon bestseller="Best Repellents for Gnats" items="2" template="table"]
 Related: